Sandy Gunn: Prisoner of war

-At 08:07 hours on the morning of 5 March 1942,Gunn took off from Wick in a Supermarine Spitfire on a photo reconnaissance mission of the German naval anchorages on the Norwegian coastline near Trondheim, Norway.
+At 08:07 hours on the morning of 5 March 1942, Gunn took off from Wick in Supermarine Spitfire PR Mk IV AA810 on a photo reconnaissance mission of the German naval anchorages on the Norwegian coastline near Trondheim, Norway.
 He was shot down with burns on his hands and face by two Messerschmitt Bf 109s from Jagdgruppe Losigkeit, flown by Leutnants Heinz Knoke and Dieter Gerhard.
 Gunn bailed out before his Spitfire crashed near Langurda in Surnadal Municipality, Norway, and was made a prisoner of war.

 Gunn was initially suspected by the Germans of having flown from a covert RAF base somewhere in northern Norway.
 He was questioned over a period of three weeks before being processed into the prison camp system.
 Gunn was sent to Stalag Luft III in the German province of Lower Silesia near the town of Sagan (now Żagań, Poland), where he became a regular member of the tunnelling team.
 In captivity, Gunn was promoted to Flight Lieutenant (24 January 1943).